uqlibrary/technology-training/R/ggplot2_intro.md

 str(mpg)
 ```

+A car with a low fuel efficiency consumes more fuel than a car with a high fuel efficiency when they travel the same distance.

+We can focus on two variables:

+> `displ`: a car’s engine size, in litres.
+> `hwy`: a car’s fuel efficiency on the highway, in miles per gallon.

 Do you think that cars with big engines use fuel less efficiently than cars with small engines?

-> displ, a car’s engine size, in litres.
-> hwy, a car’s fuel efficiency on the highway, in miles per gallon (mpg).

-A car with a low fuel efficiency consumes more fuel than a car with a high fuel efficiency when they travel the same distance.

 ```
 ggplot(data = mpg, mapping = aes(x = displ, y = hwy)) +